Tumaini in Canada

 RR Smith Memorial Foundation

 In June 2018, this charitable arm of BC Retired Teachers Association, generously donated $1,000 to buy Daftari notebooks for Secondary School students in Kayanga and Ngara districts, a wonderful gift enabling 67 students to register for school.
 In 2019, Tumaini’s grant application was approved with another generous donation of $1,250 to fund college tuition for 10 students for the first year of a two-year course in the career of their choice.
 In 2020 a donation for their second year of college was gratefully received.
 In 2021 a wonderful gift of $2,000 was received for other students to go to college.
 In 2022 the Foundation granted $2,500 for A Level students and in 2023 a grant of $3,000 was gratefully received for sewing machines for the tailoring schools.
-Tumaini supported hard working students are very appreciative of the opportunity to further their education and work their way from poverty.
+In 2024 the Foundation donated $2,500 which was used to purchase Daftari notebooks for 167 students and in 2025 the Foundation’s grant of $2,500 was put toward normal college fees for 25 students to learn a trade such as electrical, plumbing, construction, etc. which almost guarantees the successful students of getting a job.
+On behalf of all the students whose lives have been improved by these grants, the board members of Tumaini Fund Canada express their heartfelt thanks.

-Rotary After presentations to local Rotary clubs, Tumaini Fund Canada was delighted to receive two generous donations:
+After presentations and appeals to local Rotary clubs, Tumaini Fund Canada was delighted to receive generous donations:

 - In October 2018 a cheque for $1,000 from Nanaimo Oceanside Rotary to assist with building a fresh water well in Kagera.